Wednesday, 21 May 2008

 This morning's leader in the Times reminds us that

 The Chinese leadership has blamed him for single-handedly instigating the anti-Chinese protests two months ago, for inspiring global demonstrations against the Olympic torch relay, for whipping up anti-Chinese feeling and for a “splittist” campaign for Tibetan independence.
-Beijing has systematically denounced any Western leader who has met the 72-year-old Tibetan, boycotted every international gathering at which he has appeared and ordered political and economic retaliation against those countries where he has been officially welcomed.and adds that
+Beijing has systematically denounced any Western leader who has met the 72-year-old Tibetan, boycotted every international gathering at which he has appeared and ordered political and economic retaliation against those countries where he has been officially welcomed.

 The decision is a disgrace.
 It smacks of pusillanimous fudge.
 It is appropriate that the Dalai Lama should be received by the Archbishop of Canterbury: he is, after all, a man of towering spiritual importance.
 It is also appropriate, indeed essential, that he should be accorded proper political respect by the Prime Minister.
 By trying to have it both ways, Mr Brown has made himself look ridiculous.